The Career Rewards of Becoming a Construction Supervisor

 How to get a Construction Supervisor career

-If you think a career as a construction supervisor could be for you, The College for Adult Learning can help you to get started today.
-Our future-focused and nationally accredited Diploma of Building & Construction Management (CPC50320) is a self-paced online qualification with a focus on practical skills.
+If you think a career as a construction supervisor could be for you, the College for Adult Learning can help you get started today.
+Our future-focused and nationally accredited Certificate IV in Building & Construction (Building) (CPC40120) is a self-paced online qualification with a focus on practical skills.

-- If you have highly relevant experience, you may be eligible for Recognition of Prior Learning (RPL), enabling you to get credit for the skills you already have and fast track your diploma.
+- If you have highly relevant experience, you may be eligible for Recognition of Prior Learning (RPL), enabling you to get credit for the skills you already have and fast-track your certificate.

 - Benefit from one on one support from your tutors as well as flexible payment options to suit all lifestyles and budgets.